felixzhaofelix/insurance_charges_model_logging_load_tests/README.md

 Up until this date I have not been able to deploy the service on Kubernetes, I have tried the following:

+-Inspecting carefully pod logs and deployment logs and their respective events

 -Using the default base image template tiangolo/uvicorn-gunicorn-fastapi:python3.9

 -Using the base image template python3.9-slim